andrew-ge-wu/Site/content/posts/jarela-day-2-toolkit.md

 because the whole point of "the box is on, it's always there" is that messages should reach it from wherever I am.

+## What I actually used the new toolkit for

+No new providers and no new MCP servers today.
+Today was about *using* yesterday's wiring and seeing where it cracked.

+**New agent: *Listener*** — `never_reply: 1`, tool list trimmed to just memory + scheduler.
+The prototype for tomorrow's bridge use
+case: an agent that observes a channel and only writes to memory, never speaks.
+Personality is literally one sentence:
+*"You are a silent listener, you take notes, you NEVER replies."*

+**File toolkit, exercised hard.** I spent half the night using the Assistant agent to plan and execute an iCloud Drive reorganization — `Inbox/`, `Documents/{Work,Personal}/`, `Media/`, etc. It worked, but two failure modes showed up immediately:

+- The agent kept wanting to touch `Desktop/` and `Documents/` directly even though those are Apple-managed redirects.
+I had to write a pinned memory rule (`do_not_touch_apple_folders`) before it would respect that constraint.
+- The agent tried to move 1,000+ files in one turn.
+"Go folder by folder, not too greedy" had to become its own pinned memory.
+- The final source-of-truth lives in iCloud as `File_Organization_Instructions.txt`, so the scheduled sweep agent can re-read it instead of relying on its training.

+**Two scheduled file-sweep tasks queued** for tomorrow morning (06:00 and 08:00 UTC).
+Both `enabled: 1`.
+Tomorrow-me finds out whether they actually fire from a fresh process.

+**`generate_image` worked.** Three ~1.5 MB files in `~/.langgui/files/` are the evidence.

+**iOS PWA push notifications** — a long test session.
+Permissions, service worker, test button all flowing.
+Whether the push actually lands when the screen is off is still inconclusive at end-of-day.

+**Tailscale × iCloud Private Relay** — confirmed empirically that Private Relay on home WiFi hijacks Safari traffic to `*.ts.net` hostnames.
+Workaround: per-SSID disable Private Relay for home WiFi.
+Cellular and other WiFi networks work fine through the tailnet.
+No code change; operational note worth keeping.

 ---

 *Repo: [github.com/andrew-ge-wu/jarela](https://github.com/andrew-ge-wu/jarela).